 We assert that the following actions taken by school officials against students who are members of The Satanic Temple, or any other students who share TST’s religious beliefs, are violations of our civil rights:

 The Protect Children Project addresses abuses that take place in public schools that are perpetrated by school officials and are deemed legal.
 By asserting a religious claim consistent with our tenets, students who are TST members can legally exempt themselves from egregious forms of mistreatment.

 The "Student Rights Card" is an official TST document that asserts your religious belief in bodily autonomy and, thus, legal exemption from violative punishments by government officials, which includes public school teachers and administrators.
 Carry this card with you in school, and show it to any faculty member who threatens to violate your rights through corporal punishment, seclusion, restraint, or denial of bathroom access.
 If the card is ignored and you are punished, reach out to us immediately at firstname.lastname@example.org so we can learn the facts and explore taking legal action against your school.

 If you do not have access to a printer, get in touch at email@example.com and we will mail a Student Rights Card to your address.

-If schools do not respect the religious beliefs of a student who has registered, we will work to try to obtain legal counsel to sue the school district for violating that student’s civil rights.
+If a school does not respect a student's religious beliefs, we will work to obtain legal counsel and sue the school district for violating that student’s civil rights.

 The Satanic Temple believes that children should not be objects of physical violence or psychological abuse.
 We have prepared a letter that can be signed by students which inform their schools that their deeply held beliefs do not allow for them to be hit in school, physically restrained, placed in solitary confinement, or deprived access to a bathroom.